TCLamnidis/BareBonesBash/README.md

 man zcat
 ```

-This will open the manual page for `zcat` in a separate screen, which you can exit
+This will open the manual page for `zcat` in a separate screen, which you can
-by pressing "q".
+exit by pressing "q".
 You can scroll up or down with the arrow keys.
-At the top of the screen you will see the command the manual is for, in this case
+At the top
+of the screen you will see the command the manual is for, in this case it
-it should read `gzip`.
+should read `gzip`.
 That is because `zcat` is part of the programme `gzip`.
 You
-will see a long Description of the programme, followed by (scroll down) a section
+will see a long description of the programme, followed by (scroll down) a
-with all the options available.
+section with all the options available.

-Isn't this lucky!
-The option `-l` lists the size of a file in both compressed and
+Isn't this great!
+The option `-l` lists the size of a file in both compressed
-uncompressed form, as well as the comprassion ratio (how effective the compression
+and uncompressed form, as well as the comprassion ratio (how effective the
-was). **Most programmes you will use DO have a `man` page, making this command
+compression was). **Most programmes you will use DO have a `man` page, making
-extremely useful.**
-Now that we learned about the `-l` option of `gzip`, let's use it to see how efficient
+this command extremely useful.**.
+Now that we learned about the `-l` option of
-the compression of this FASTQ file is.
+`gzip`, let's use it to see how efficient the compression of this FASTQ file is.

 ```bash
 gzip -l ERR2020601.fastq.gz
 ```

 A compression factor of `74.9%` is pretty good.
 It means our compressed FASTQ file is
 25.1% the size of the uncompressed file would.

 ## The Lord of the Pipes: One command to do them all.

+After that tangent, lets get back to our back to our regularly scheduled
+program(ming)!

 We will now try out three semi-related commands to make viewing the contents
 of a file, and begin to familiarise with the most important functionality of